Table of Contents

 Diagnosis

-- Often an incidental finding in surgical specimens or discrete nodule / mass discovered during caesarean section
+- Often an incidental finding in surgical specimens or a discrete nodule / mass discovered during caesarean section

 Radiology description